mytechnotalent/Presidential-Election-2024/README.md

 ## Objectives
 - Predict whether the politician is Kamala Harris or Donald Trump.
-- Calculate the accuracy, precision, recall, and f1-score of the model/s.
+- Calculate the accuracy of the model.
-- Visualize the results using matplotlib.
+- Visualize the results using `matplotlib`.

 ## Tools Used
 - numpy